BppleMan/pbandk-kotlin-native-demo/README.md

 ---

+## How To Develop

 All the code is from streem/pbandk's example, just the original example is for kotlin-jvm, and after I retrofit it, it will work for kotlin-native.

+This repository is built on gradle with kts and uses 3 submodules, all of which are declared in [settings.gradle.kts](settings.gradle.kts)

+### jvm

+Used to virtualize a jvm running environment for [google/protobuf-gradle-plugin](https://github.com/google/protobuf-gradle-plugin), and generate all the main code in this module